Skip to main content

 • Stick to soft foods and avoid the surgical site when chewing

-• Maintain excellent oral hygiene—clean mouth heals faster
+• Maintain excellent oral hygiene — a clean mouth heals faster

 • Avoid smoking, alcohol, and strenuous activity during initial healing